Indicators of species abundance in England

 Butterflies are considered to be a good indicator of terrestrial abundance, and inclusion of over 90% of the UK’s butterfly species in the indicator may partially compensate for the poorer representation of other large insect groups.
 However, we recognise that there are still key gaps and the lack of data for these groups means that some ecosystem services are not well represented in the indicator (particularly decomposition, pest control, and aspects of pollination) – see the Technical Annex for more detail of ecosystem service representation.

-Most of the datasets that contribute to the indicator derive from national surveillance schemes with a high degree of spatial replication (for number of survey sites – see Table 6).
+Most of the datasets that contribute to the indicator derive from national surveillance schemes with a high degree of spatial replication (for number of survey sites – see Table 2 of the Technical annex).
 These are ideal for producing population time-series for widespread and common species; however, most of these schemes do not generate sufficient sample size to estimate the abundance of difficult to identify, rarer or more range-restricted species.
 Each scheme has a set of criteria to determine whether time-series can be generated for each species and if they are sufficiently robust to be included in the published results of the scheme.
 Further information about each monitoring scheme and the data analysis and results can be found on each recording scheme’s website.

 Large national sampling schemes invest significantly in volunteer training, support and resources to enhance the accuracy of species records made by volunteers, many of whom have significant taxonomic skill.
 All records undergo automated and/or manual verification procedures to “clean” anomalies from datasets before analysis.
-Many schemes have collected long time series of data with consistent methods.
+Many schemes have collected long time-series of data with consistent methods.
 Where changes to methods have occurred, the effect of these changes on the data series have been investigated to allow continuous trends to be evaluated.

 It is known that structured scheme sampling involves bias.
 Some biases are accounted for in stratified sampling protocols; others are known because the nature of the schemes involves sampling self-selected, high-quality habitats using a set protocol over a long time period.
 Some bias is less controlled due to the necessity of giving volunteers some choice over where they record, to retain their interest.
 For example, there is a general trend in schemes for under sampling in more remote and inaccessible areas, some urban areas, and some areas perceived as “less interesting” for example, large homogeneous arable regions.
 The effect of these biases is less evident in England than other countries of the UK, given a more evenly distributed volunteer population.
 There is ongoing research and development work within academic institutions into improving the evidence generated from volunteer schemes, including reducing bias in volunteer datasets, enhancing verification methods, and integrating different types of volunteer datasets to better understand species trends at finer spatial scales.
 As this work develops, findings will be incorporated into these indicators as appropriate.